 Why did nothing change after the sweat lodge?

 The conditions were created for the non-response of industry leaders when the first responders, and then the media, decided this was not “self help”, but a group of cult members following their guru.
 If you don’t believe that happened, watch the movie.
 The optics were not good.
 I’ll give them that.
-By allowing what happened to be marginalized, a disservice was done to everyone who was there, survivors and victims alike.
+By allowing what happened to be marginalized, a disservice was done to everyone who was there, the survivors and those who paid the ultimate price.
 The result was a vacuum of silence that filled with shame.

 I would like to squash the notion that any of us at Spiritual Warrior were “devotees”.
 James Arthur Ray was the leader of the seminar, not of anyone’s life.
 A tremendous amount of trust had been developed, as it is in any relationship with a coach or a teacher – not just that week, but in the months and years prior to October 2009.
 I trusted James Arthur Ray, and others who were present, because they were more experienced than I was.
 They had done this before.
 If ever there was an example of hindsight being 20/20, this is it.